Two of Prague’s sadder ghost legends tell of people who died while on tour with traveling shows.

-Prague is home to two ghosts who died very far from home.
+Prague has two resident ghosts – a Native American and an African – who died very far from home.
 Both were involved in traveling shows that embodied the prejudices of the times.

 After the western half of the United States was settled by people of European descent, and railroad tracks replaced the wagon trails, some of the pioneers and the Native Americans found work in Wild West shows.